afslouish/lighthouse-veteran-verification/README.md

 ## Veteran Confirmation
 ### Veteran Status Endpoint
-Currently, this enpoint makes a 1305 request (receiving 1306 response) to MPI in order to determine a veteran's status.
+Currently, this endpoint makes a 1305 request (receiving 1306 response) to MPI in order to determine a veteran's status.
 The search is performed using a POST to `/v0/status` including a body of attributes.
 An example of these attributes is:
 ```